MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMDriverPackage.md

 ```

 ### -ExportFilePath

-Specifies the full path for the export file.
+Specify the network path for the driver package.
+The path needs to specify the file, including the `.zip` extension.

 ```yaml
 Type: String